oracle/oracle-database-operator/docs/privateai/scale_in_privateai.md

     kubectl get all -n pai
     ```

-    You will see, Kubernetes Pods are reduced in number once the scale in is done automatically.
+    You should see that Kubernetes Pods are reduced in number after the Scale In operation is done automatically.